MonashSmartStructures/ospgrillage/_sources/rst/ModelTemplates.rst.txt

     Figure 4: Shell beam hybrid model idealization

-This model has advantageous in modelling slabs using shell elements which are well-suited to represent two-dimensional slab behaviour.
+When **shell** model type is selected, *ospgrillage* automatically determines the position of shell elements within the grillage plane.
+Users only have to define and assign the section of the shell element via :func:`~ospgrillage.member.create_section` and :func:`~ospgrillage.osp_grillage.OspGrillageShell.set_shell_member` respectively.

-To create this model, have :func:`~ospgrillage.osp_grillage.create_grillage` keyword for ``model_type`` set to **shell**.
+Finally, to create this model, have :func:`~ospgrillage.osp_grillage.create_grillage` keyword for ``model_type`` set to **shell**.
 In addition, users are required to define and assign shell elements.
-The following example code details the steps:
+The following example code details the aforementioned steps:

 .. code-block:: python

     # create section of shell element
-    slab_shell_section = og.create_section(h=0.2)
+    slab_shell_section = og.create_section(h=0.2) # h = thickness
     # set shell members to shell elements
     example_bridge.set_shell_members(slab_shell)
     # create grillage with shell model type